polarbearpppp/ttb-assignment-chatbot/README.md

 - **Similarity Threshold**: Configurable in `ai_agent.py`

 ### Knowledge Sources (PDFs and Documents)
-- **Local PDFs**: None are included in the repository by default.
-To add source documents for RAG, place them in a `sources/` folder at the repo root (or keep them externally and ingest during deployment).
+- **Included PDF**: `PrinciplesForManagementofCreditRisk.pdf` — placed at the repository root.
+This PDF is part of the credit risk guidebook used as a source for retrieval.
 - **How it's used**: The project loads documents (PDFs) and converts them into vector embeddings stored in `credit_risk_management_guidebook_vectorstore/` for semantic search during RAG.
 The loader in `ai_agent.py` uses `PyMuPDFLoader` to read PDF content and `OllamaEmbeddings` to create embeddings.

 ### Updating the Vector Store with New Documents